magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/everything_dhamma-goes-westward.md

 Those who use such terms have sought ways to give us some feeling that can lead us to understand the truth.
-For example, the Buddha said that in truth these that we have been accumulating and carrying from the time of our birth until this moment are not ourselves and do not belong to us.
+For example, the Buddha said that in truth these *saṅkhārā* that we have been accumulating and carrying from the time of our birth until this moment are not ourselves and do not belong to us.
 Why did he say such a thing?
 There’s no other way to formulate the truth.
 He spoke in this way for people who have discernment, so that they could gain wisdom.
 But this is something to contemplate carefully.

 Some people will hear the words, ‘Nothing is mine’, and they will get the idea they should throw away all their possessions.
 With only